balcortex/100_days_code_web_development/README.md

 ## Day 117 - 2024/01/18

 Today I learned about the two types of CSS units: absolute and relative.
 Absolute units remain consistent no matter the screen. px (pixel), cm, and in are the most used.

+## Day 118 - 2024/01/20

+Today I learned about relative units, which scale according to a reference element.
+The `em` unit refers to the parent's font size